isabella232/solutions-geoevent-java/solutions-geoevent/processors/eventjoiner-processor/README.md

 ### Validating the Installation

 * See the [solutions-geoevent-java validation instructions](../../../README.md#validating-install).
-    * Ensure the Field Grouper Processor exists.
+    * Ensure the Event Joiner Processor exists.

 ### Testing with Simulated Test Data

 * In the following steps you will configure GeoEvent Processor to receive and process simulated data.
-* The following example configures the Field Grouper Processor, the other processors can be configured in a similar manner.
+* The following example configures the Event Joiner Processor, the other processors can be configured in a similar manner.

 * Open GeoEvent Processor Manager.
 * Create a new GeoEvent definition